Skip to content

 end;

 What WiRL allows you to do is just take that class, as is, and make it accessible via HTTP.
 Obviously there are some things WiRL needs to know before making API publishing possible.
-Some are related to the general configuration of the application (the port, the message format, etc.) which were explained here, and then there are some information related to the resource itself.
+Some are related to the general configuration of the application (the port, the message format, etc.), and then there are some information related to the resource itself.

 As you can see, we have inserted some comments in the class needed to understand how the class methods are associated with HTTP methods.
 This information must be accessible to WiRL, what we need to do is transform the comments into a series of attributes made available by the library: